pathology-data-mining/mussel-nf/README.md

 ## Misc Notes

+* See full parameters with `--help` or `--helpFull` option.
 * Set `params.publish_slide_prefix` to true to use a slide prefix in the publish directory.
 * The pipeline outputs a manifest automatically in `params.outdir`, but it can also be manually built with `scripts/create_manifest.py`.
+Partial manifest results can be found in `{params.outdir}/tmp`.
+* If using docker, it's best to keep the models in the docker container, despite how large they can be.

 ## Workflows